OPS-E2E-PPE/VBA-Docs/api/Outlook.TimelineView.ShowLabelWhenViewingByMonth.md

 ---
-title: TimelineView.ShowLabelWhenViewingByMonth Property (Outlook)
+title: TimelineView.ShowLabelWhenViewingByMonth property (Outlook)
 keywords: vbaol11.chm2666
 f1_keywords:
 - vbaol11.chm2666
-ms.prod: outlook
 api_name:
 - Outlook.TimelineView.ShowLabelWhenViewingByMonth
 ms.assetid: 6af6ff5f-6fbb-e6b7-6270-7a12cc573514
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# TimelineView.ShowLabelWhenViewingByMonth Property (Outlook)
+# TimelineView.ShowLabelWhenViewingByMonth property (Outlook)

 Returns or sets a **Boolean** value that determines if labels for Outlook items are displayed when viewing by month in the **[TimelineView](Outlook.TimelineView.md)** object.
 Read/write.

 ## Syntax

 _expression_. `ShowLabelWhenViewingByMonth`

-_expression_ A variable that represents a [TimelineView](./Outlook.TimelineView.md) object.
+_expression_ A variable that represents a [TimelineView](Outlook.TimelineView.md) object.

 ## Remarks

 This property is applicable only if the **[TimelineViewMode](Outlook.TimelineView.TimelineViewMode.md)** property is set to **olTimelineViewMonth**.

 ## Example

 The following Visual Basic for Applications (VBA) example configures the current **TimelineView** object to display Outlook items by month, with week number labels on the lower portion of the timeline scale, with labels no longer than 40 characters.

 ```vb